Welcome to The School of Health and Rehabilitation Sciences (SHRS)

 Students with questions about identifying specific courses that will satisfy the prerequisites for our undergraduate program should contact the SHRS Admissions Office at email@example.com or 412-383-6558.

 Freshman application is made through the Office of Admissions and Financial Aid.
 SHRS is an upper-division school and does not admit students to its undergraduate programs at the freshman level.
 Therefore, students must first be admitted to another school at the University of Pittsburgh or to another institution.
-(See Pittsburgh campus Freshman Admissions section of this bulletin for more information.)
+(See Pittsburgh campus Freshman Admissions section of this catalog for more information.)

-Transfer students who have previously enrolled at a college or university other than the University of Pittsburgh, including former University of Pittsburgh students who have since earned college credits at another institution and now wish to return to the School of Health and Rehabilitation Sciences must complete a University of Pittsburgh transfer application, submit an application fee of $45 to the University of Pittsburgh’s Office of Undergraduate Admissions and Financial Aid and complete the supplemental information required for SHRS.
-(See Transfer Student Admissions section of this bulletin for more information.)
+Transfer students who have previously enrolled at a college or university other than the University of Pittsburgh, including former University of Pittsburgh students who have since earned college credits at another institution and now wish to return to the School of Health and Rehabilitation Sciences must complete a University of Pittsburgh transfer application, submit an application fee to the University of Pittsburgh’s Office of Undergraduate Admissions and Financial Aid and complete the supplemental information required for SHRS.
+(See Transfer Student Admissions section of this catalog for more information.)

 The following information is required as part of the application process: